EvolEcolGroup/pastclim/inst/rawdata_scripts/readme.md

 This files provides an overivew of the scripts used to generate the data used in pastclim.
-All R scripts assume that you are in the root directory of the package:
+All R scripts assume that you are in the root directory of the package.

+NOTE: these scripts were used with terra <1.6-41, which changed the way time is coded.
+Make sure that you check the scripts before running, as they might not function as expected.

 ## scripts to package the climate data